 Temple Law School offers both full-time and part-time programs leading to the completion of the Juris Doctor (J.D.) degree.
 Admissions, curriculum, faculty, examinations, and all other standards for the J.D. program are the same for both the day and evening divisions.

 Temple Law has a highly competitive admission process designed to look at the whole person.
-The faculty Admissions Committee takes seriously its responsibility to carefully and individually evaluate each application and is committed to admitting the very best from our pool of talented applicants.
+The Admissions Committee takes seriously its responsibility to carefully and individually evaluate each application and is committed to admitting the very best from our pool of talented applicants.
 Applicants admitted to Temple Law School know they were chosen because their skills, abilities, achievements, and potential earned them the opportunity.